 Ten Years of Advancing Excellence

-Mission Impossible (1969): Photo Courtesy of Paramount Television The following post Nonprofit CEO blog post was written by Standards for Excellence Licensed Consultant David Kubacki and is part of our “Ten Years of Advancing Excellence” blog series, celebrating ten years of the Standards for Excellence Licensed Consultant [...]
+The following post was written by Standards for Excellence Licensed Consultant Elizabeth Galaida and is part of our “Ten Years of Advancing Excellence” blog series, celebrating ten years of the Standards for Excellence Licensed Consultant [...]

 “I chose to seek out a route I could take to assist [nonprofit] organizations in becoming the very best they could be, and helping them to provide quality services.
 This led me to the Standards for Excellence Institute where I received guidance and support in becoming a Licensed Consultant.”